 - Before initiating research, a proposal shall be submitted to the Institutional Ethics Committee for approval;

-- Policies and guidelines of the Institutional Ethics Committee shall be followed in each and every steps of the research.
+- Policies and guidelines of the Institutional Ethics Committee shall be followed in each and every step of the research.

 (vi) Research on hazardous chemicals

-- Researcher shall obtain all necessary approval before accepting delivery of hazardous materials, or embarking on the activities in question from the Research Advisory Committee/ URC;
+- The researcher shall obtain all necessary approval before accepting delivery of hazardous materials, or embarking on the activities in question from the Research Advisory Committee/ URC;

-- Researcher engaged in a research activity which poses a significant recognizable inherent risk of physical injury shall take appropriate measures to address the emergency situation.
+- The researcher engaged in a research activity that poses a significant recognizable inherent risk of physical injury shall take appropriate measures to address the emergency situation.